harvardinformatics/python-intensive/Python-Part2.md

 ---
-title: "[Workshop] Python intensive, day 2"
+title: "[Workshop] Python intensive, part 2"
 description: "Introduction to Python data structures, including lists and dictionaries, loops, libraries, and writing functions."
 authors:
     - Gregg Thomas
     - Danielle Khost
 ---

-# Python intensive, day 2
+# Python intensive, part 2

 ## Introduction

 Welcome (back) to the Harvard Informatics Python workshop.
-This is day two of six, where we aim to give a whirlwind, yet thorough, introduction to programming concepts, the Python programming language, and how to use Python and some popular libaries to facilitate data analyses.
+This is part two of six, where we aim to give a whirlwind, yet thorough, introduction to programming concepts, the Python programming language, and how to use Python and some popular libaries to facilitate data analyses.

-Yesterday, we learned some foundational programming concepts and how they are implemented in Python.
+In the last part, we learned some foundational programming concepts and how they are implemented in Python.
 Specifically, we learned about:

 1. How computers need every single step given to them in order to complete a task with programming.
 This requires the programmer to conceptualize a problem at a high level, perhaps with **pseudocode**, and then break down that problem in every single step.
 2. Data can be stored and manipulated in a program by assigning it to an internal **variable** name with the assignment operator (`=`).